Hikvision DVR/Encoder Configuration Guide

 6. Click OK and close the Local Area Connection properties window.

-After setting your IP address, we are ready to connect to the Encoder/DVR.
-Plug your laptop into the unit by putting one end of the ethernet cable into the LAN port of the unit, and the other end into your network card.
+7. Plug your laptop into the unit by putting one end of the ethernet cable into the LAN port of the unit, and the other end into the computer.

 1. Navigate to 192.168.1.64 in INTERNET EXPLORER.